haosulab/ManiSkill/docs/source/user_guide/tutorials/sim2real/setup.md

 ## 1 | Create the Sim Environment for Sim2Real

 This is possibly the hardest part because not everything in the real world can be simulated to begin with.
 To limit the scope we will only focus on rigid-body physics (which do cover a significant number of common robotics tasks).
+Moreover for this sim2real tutorial we will be using a green-screening approach to mitigate part of the vision gap between simulation and real world although for more advanced use cases you might not need it.

 To make a simulation environment compatible with `Sim2RealEnv` class and eventually have some success with sim2real transfer you need to ensure the following: